jdholtz/i3-restore/README.md

 If you want to add another program (or change an existing one) to the configuration file, follow the documentation in the file to enter the correct information.

-**Note**: Pull requests are always welcome, especially if you want to add a new program to the configuration file
+**Note**: Pull requests are encouraged if you have added and tested a new program in the configuration file

 ## Automating The Script
 i3-restore can be automatically triggered every time i3 stops and starts.
 This is useful if you want to automatically restore your session after a restart or logging out.
+You can also configure the script to save your session on an interval to ensure you don't lose your current session layout if `i3-save` wasn't triggered.

 ### Saving
 To automatically save your session before exiting i3, simply trigger `i3-save` to run by putting it in your i3 configuration file.